2023 Reading List

 Details: 308 pages / published 2014 by Viking

-Films I've watched this year & recommend: Love Actually // The Danish Girl // The Curious Case of Benjamin Button
+Films I watched: Love Actually // The Danish Girl // The Curious Case of Benjamin Button

-TV series I've watched this year & recommend: The Good Witch // The OA // When Calls The Heart // The 100 // The Good Place // Riverdale // Atypical // Making a Murderer // 13 Reasons Why // Pretty Little Liars // Suits
+TV series I watched: The Good Witch // The OA // When Calls The Heart // The 100 // The Good Place // Riverdale // Atypical // Making a Murderer // 13 Reasons Why // Pretty Little Liars // Suits

 A Night to Remember